dotcomdudee/mood/readme.md

 - No personal data collection
 - No cookies required
-- Minimal tracking for improving service quality
+- Minimal non intrusive and GDPR compliant tracking
 - Mood searches are not linked to identifiable information

 ## 📜 License